-Depending on the class in which a student is placed in grade 9, the typical course sequence would be one of the following: 1 Algebra, Geometry, 2 Algebra, Trigonometry/Analysis; or Geometry, 2 Algebra, Trigonometry/Analysis, and a choice of Calculus, Statistics, or Finite Math.
+Depending on the class in which a student is placed in grade 9, the typical course sequence would be one of the following: 1 Algebra, Geometry, 2 Algebra, Precalculus; or Geometry, 2 Algebra, Precalculus, and a choice of Calculus, Statistics, Finite Math or other math courses.
 Students interested in science, engineering, economics, business, math, or computer science should take four years of math, including Calculus, Statistics, and/or Computer Science.

-Junior and senior students may dual enroll in both the ETHS class and the equivalent Oakton Community College (OCC) course and receive college credit.
-Through articulation agreements with Oakton, students will enroll with the community college and after successfully passing the ETHS class, will receive college credit for the course.
+Students will apply and register in both the ETHS class and the equivalent Oakton College course and can receive college credit.
+Through articulation agreements with Oakton, students will enroll with the college and after successfully completing the ETHS class, will receive college credit for the course.

 Dual credit is currently offered in certain courses in the Career and Technical Education, Fine Arts, and Mathematics Departments.
 Contact Michelle Vazquez, Post-Secondary Counselor at 847-424-7163 for more information.
-To learn more, search the online Course Selection Guide for courses marked with the OCC Ⓞ symbol.
+To learn more, search the online Course Selection Guide for courses marked with the Oakton College Ⓞ symbol.

 Courses in the Mathematics Department follow the Content Standards of the Common Core State Standards for Mathematics, and additionally emphasize the Standards for Mathematical Practice outlined in that document:

 - Make sense of problems and persevere in solving them.